 • recurrent taxes on the total net value of personal assets (assets less liabilities), which is implemented in a limited number of countries in Europe;

 • recurrent wealth taxes on real estate assets.

-We also analysis, since it has equivalent effect as wealth tax, tax on deemed income from individuals’ entire capital.
+We also analysed, since it has equivalent effect as wealth tax, tax on deemed income from individuals’ entire capital.

 UIPI has prepared a Briefing Note analysing the various wealth tax systems.